 Standardized test scores can be a great measure of ability for some students.
 Other students however may not do as well on standardized tests but have the academic preparation and commitment to excel in college.
-As a result, we are offering students the opportunity to choose to respond to two short essay questions in lieu of submitting standardized test scores.
+Since 2015, Puget Sound has been test-optional and most applicants are not required to submit scores from the SAT or ACT exam.

-The choice of which to submit is yours.
 Our goal is to provide you with options to put your best foot forward in your application.
-Feel like your scores are an accurate representation of your ability?
-Submit them!
-If you would rather tell us about yourself in the essays, great!
-Either is cool with us and you will not be penalized in the application review process for the option you choose.
+Puget Sound reviews applications holistically, meaning that we consider academic performance, curriculum strength, writing, community leadership and involvement, and many other factors in our evaluation.
+You will not be penalized in the application review process for the option you choose.

 Important facts about Puget Sound’s test optional policy:

 - Standardized test scores (ACT and SAT) are optional for applicants.

 - International students are eligible to apply to Puget Sound test-optional by either attending a high school where English is the primary language of instruction or demonstrating English Proficiency by submitting scores from the TOEFL, IELTS, or Duolingo English Test.

 - For students who decide to submit scores from the SAT or ACT exams, official score reports can be sent from the testing agency (code 4067 for the College Board and code 4450 for the ACT.)
 Puget Sound accepts self-reported test scores, but requires enrolled students to send official test scores.